w3c/IntersectionObserver/polyfill/README.md

 ```

 This is recommended in cases where the DOM will update frequently but you know those updates will have no affect on the position or your target elements.

+## Limitations

+This polyfill does not attempt to report intersections across same-origin `iframe` boundaries.
+While supporting same-origin iframes is technically possible, it would drastically reduce performance.
+Since most `iframe` usage on the web is cross-origin, this polyfill chooses to optimize for performantly handling the most common use cases.
+(Note: neither this polyfill nor native implementations support reporting intersections across cross-origin `iframe` boundaries.)

+This polyfill also does not support the [proposed v2 additions](https://github.com/szager-chromium/IntersectionObserver/blob/v2/explainer.md), as these features are not currently possible to do with JavaScript and existing web APIs.

 ## Browser support